grdddj/done-for-today/plan.md

 ## Deep work

-Address chunkification - change design
+Address chunkification - improve design

-TR automatic movement - fix bugs

-Vertically centering the content

-Supported coins for TR - Bitcoin-like coins
+Supported coins for TR - fix tests, verify that coins are there only once in the final binary

+Definitions - update definitions data, prepare them for signing, add README

 ## Other work